 A 1st of July 1916 Victoria Cross winner is buried here: Serjeant James Yuill Turbull, of the 17th Highland Light Infantry.
 His VC was won at the nearby Leipzig Salient, where having captured their position, he and his men were attacked time and time again by the Germans who were determined to drive them out.
 He lost several parties of men sent to reinforce him, but ‘almost single-handed, he maintained his position and displayed the highest degree of valour and skill in the performance of his duties‘.

 Also buried in Lonsdale Cemetery is a 16 year old boy, Private Thomas Moore, who died in August 1916.
-I visited his grave recently at a time when my own son was 16 – it is horrifying today to think of boys as young as these fighting in the war.
+I visited his grave a few years ago at a time when my own son was 16 – it is horrifying today to think of boys as young as these fighting in the war.

 Mill Road Cemetery